-(1) The Company has an Incentive Compensation Plan under which current or deferred bonuses may be granted to key management employees.
+- (1) The Company has an Incentive Compensation Plan under which current or deferred bonuses may be granted to key management employees.
 The size of the award is keyed to profit levels and the amount of previous awards.
 No awards have been made since 1987.
-The Company has no other long term incentive compensation plan, no stock option plan and no stock appreciation rights plan or similar plan.

-(2) For all officers listed, the amount shown represents the dollar value of the benefit to the executive officer during fiscal 1995 under the Company's executive life insurance plan.

-(3) Cash payment made to Mr. Farmer pursuant to his employment contract with the Company.
+The Company has no other long term incentive compensation plan, no stock option plan and no stock appreciation rights plan or similar plan. - (2) For all officers listed other than Roy F. Farmer, the amount shown represents the amount paid by the Company in fiscal 1995 under the Company's executive life insurance plan for the insurance benefit accruing to the employee. - (3) Cash payment made to Mr. Farmer pursuant to his employment contract with the Company.
 The \$123,825 includes reimbursements to Mr. Farmer for premiums paid for term life insurance coverage under the split-dollar policies maintained by the Company under its employment contract with Mr. Farmer.
 See "Employment Agreement," infra.

 Effective as of February 1, 1988, the Company and Roy F. Farmer, Chairman and Chief Executive Officer of the Company, entered into a ten-year employment contract.
 The benefits provided by the Company under the contract are in lieu of both salary payments to Mr. Farmer and further awards to him under the Incentive Compensation Plan.
 Pursuant to the terms of the contract, as amended, the Company pays premiums on two split-dollar insurance policies, one insuring the life of Mr. Farmer and the other insuring the joint lives of Mr. Farmer and his wife.
 A trust created for the benefit of Mr. Farmer's family is both the owner and the beneficiary of these policies, subject to an assignment to the Company of a collateral interest in the policies designed to refund to the Company the aggregate premiums paid by it (\$618,096 paid in fiscal 1995).
-Because of the collateral assignment, part of the cash value of these policies has yet accrued to Mr. Farmer or his trust.
-Under the terms of the employment contract, the Company also makes an annual cash payment to Mr. Farmer (see footnote (3) to Summary Compensation Table) sufficient to reimburse him for his contribution to the insurance plan and to enable him to pay his personal income taxes arising from the employment contract benefits.
+Because of the collateral assignment, no part of the cash value of these policies has yet accrued to Mr. Farmer or his trust.
+Under the terms of the employment contract, the Company also makes an annual cash payment to Mr. Farmer see footnote (3) to Summary Compensation Table) sufficient to reimburse him for his contribution to the insurance plan and to enable him to pay his personal income taxes arising from the employment contract benefits.